 If you have a bookkeeper or other employee who reconciles the statement, you should still receive the unopened statement and review it thoroughly, looking carefully at each check or facsimile to eliminate the possibility, or even the temptation, of employee theft.
 Never allow an employee with check-writing authority to also balance the account.
 List all outstanding checks, and determine why each remains un-cashed.
 You are personally responsible for your trust funds, so this should be a high priority - equal in importance to docket control.
 One error that you don't catch immediately can lead to other errors that will eventually result in client dissatisfaction and, possibly, a grievance filed with the disciplinary authorities.
-Mishandling any of your legal responsibilities can lead to suspension or disbarment.
+Mishandling any of your legal responsibilities can lead to some form of discipline, but mishandling your trust account will almost certainly lead to suspension or disbarment.